Incuvers/iris-stage/README.md

 unstage
 ```

+## Iris Stage Client Deployment
+The recommended deployment method for the iris staging client is hosted on the [Incuvers/automation](https://github.com/Incuvers/automation) repository using ansible.
+Follow the setup instructions and proceed with the iris staging client deployment.

 ## Client Requirements
 This client is designed to be run on an iris production machine.
 All the hardware and peripherals should be mounted and ready for integration testing.